gap-system/gap/CONTRIBUTING.md

 $ git merge upstream/master
 ```
  * Create, and checkout onto, a topic (or feature) branch on which to base your work.
-   * This is typically done from your local `master` branch.
+   * This is typically done from the local `master` branch.
    * For your own sanity, please avoid working on the local `master` branch.
  ```
  $ git branch fix/master/my_contrib master
  $ git checkout fix/master/my_contrib
  ```
   A shorter way of doing the above is
  ```
  $ git checkout -b fix/master/my_contrib master
  ```